Challenger Sales Methodology

 5. It’s constantly evolving.
 Your sales team needs to be adaptable.
 So, too does your sales methodology.
 The framework for how you sell must accommodate input from the field and marketing.
 It should adjust to feedback without requiring complex re-training.

 6. It includes a specific approach for the front-line sales leaders.
 The sales methodology must become a tool that makes their job easier.
 It must provide the guidelines for your sales management process – from how managers coach to how they forecast.
-This requires a different enablement strategy that goes well beyond “training”.
+This requires a different sales enablement strategy that goes well beyond “training”.

 Building the next generation sales methodology can be a complex proposition.
 But sales and sales enablement leaders must face a hard question: Are they willing to deal with the consequences of not building an adaptive methodology?